Employer Portal enrolment guide

 Types of users

-A branch is a subsidiary of an organization owned and operated by an employer.
-Each branch must have the same nine-digit Canada Revenue Agency business number.
-Each branch will receive a personal identification number (PIN) from the employer’s primary user to create an account in the Employer Portal.
 The first person to enrol the branch in the portal will become the branch primary user.
 The branch primary user can assign secondary users for their branch only.

 Who needs to complete an offer of employment

-Note: Read the Employer Portal user guide to find out how a Canadian company should fill out the offer of employment when a foreign business or organization is involved in employing the temporary worker.
+Read the Employer Portal user guide to find out how a Canadian company should fill out the offer of employment when a foreign business or organization is involved in employing the temporary foreign worker.

 If both companies are Canadian

-If there are two Canadian companies involved in the offer of employment, the employer of record must submit the offer of employment.
+If there are 2 Canadian companies involved in the offer of employment, the employer of record must submit the offer of employment.
 The employer of record is the company that will make sure both companies involved meet the conditions of employing a temporary foreign worker.
 Find out more about these conditions and your responsibilities as an employer.

-In all cases, the employer of record must be involved in hiring the temporary worker.
+In all cases, the employer of record must be involved in hiring the temporary foreign worker.
 This can include setting up the details of the job they will do and overseeing their work.

-If you are a foreign company
+If you’re a foreign company

-Foreign employers should only use the Employer Portal when there is:
+Foreign employers should only use the Employer Portal when there is

 • no contract with a Canadian company and

-• no Canadian entity involved in the employment scenario.
+• no Canadian entity involved in the employment scenario

-• crew on ships coming to the Arctic on a “significant benefit to Canada” exemption.
+• crew on ships coming to the Arctic on a “significant benefit to Canada” exemption

 When you enrol and are asked Is this a Canadian Organization?, choose No, then answer the questions about your foreign company.
 Enter your company’s federal registration number in the business number field.